About Us > People

 Fellow, Class of 1997

 I received the School Leadership Award in 1996.
-My involvement with The Foundation and The Fellowship has been near-on continuous since then either through raising funds for Rank charities (via various physical adventures), working with the Fellowship Leadership Team, or indeed continuing to benefit from the guidance and counsel of various Fellows whom I am proud to call friends and mentors.
+My involvement with the Foundation and the Fellowship has been near-on continuous since then either through raising funds for Rank charities (via various physical adventures), working with the Fellows Leadership Team, or indeed continuing to benefit from the guidance and counsel of various Fellows whom I am proud to call friends and mentors.

 Rosalie Kerr